gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

   }
 ```

-> Note the use of [GraphQL arguments](https://graphql.org/learn/queries/#arguments) on the `contentfulCaseStudy` fields.
+> Note the use of [GraphQL arguments](https://graphql.org/learn/queries/#arguments) on the `contentfulAsset` and `resolutions` fields.
 See [Gatsby's GraphQL reference docs for more info](https://www.gatsbyjs.org/docs/graphql-reference/).

+You might query for a **single** node inside a component in your `src/components` folder, using [Gatsby's `StaticQuery` component](https://www.gatsbyjs.org/docs/static-query/).

+#### A note about LongText fields

-Note that if you include fields with a `LongText` type in your Contentful `ContentType`, their returned value will be **an object not a string**.
+If you include fields with a `LongText` type in your Contentful `ContentType`, their returned value will be **an object not a string**.
 This is because Contentful LongText fields are Markdown by default.
 In order to handle the Markdown content properly, this field type is created as a child node so Gatsby can transform it to HTML.

 `ShortText` type fields will be returned as strings.